In this blog post, I am going to tell you about the Laws of Design or the fundamentals of art as applied in graphic designing.

-For example, different weights of texts, different shaped objects like the big object or little object or even colour like it’s filled or empty.
+For example: different weights of texts, different shaped objects like the big object or little object or even color like it’s filled or empty.
 There are two kinds of emphasis, which you can apply to your design.

-So, if you are organising a page by creating these differences, they become highlighted.
+So, if you are organizing a page by creating these differences, they become highlighted.

 Law of Unity